jschnab/systems_design/pastebin/README.md

 indexes on user_id, user_ip (for unauthenticated users), and creation_date, in order to have a reasonable query performance.

-With 5 x 10^8 stored texts, the table would contain 5 x 10^8 records.
-Assuming a record size of 10^2 bytes, the table would store 5 x 10^10 bytes (50 GB).
-Indexes will probably increase storage by around 70 % (4 columns out of 6), for a total storage size of 85 GB.

-The 'users' and 'texts' tables totalize around 100 GB, a modest size for a database.
-Given that we expect a few hundreds of requests per second (mostly reads), a relational database such as PostgreSQL or MySQL would fulfill our requirements.

 ## High-level design

 ### Application workflow

-When a user stores a text, a unique text identifier is assigned to the text to serve as a URL for the text.
-The text is stored in an object store, such as AWS S3.
-Text metadata is stored in the metadata database.
-As described in the data model section, we will use a relational database for the metadata database.
+When a user stores a text, a unique identifier is assigned to the text.
+This will serve to identify the text metadata in the database and in object storage.
+The application verifies that users quotas are not exceeded (10 texts per day for unauthenticated (anonymous) users, and 100 texts per day for authenticated users), then stores the text body in object storage and text metadata (who created, when it was created, when it expires) in the database.

 When a user requests an existing text, he uses the text identifier.
-The corresponding text is retrieve from the object store and presented to the user.
+The corresponding text is retrieve from object store and presented to the user.

+Authenticated users can see the list of texts they previously stored.
+An option to delete a text is provided, in which case the text is deleted from object storage, and marked as deleted in the metadata database.

 ### User quotas and text limitations